hilbix/debris/README.md

 - Now the machine is set up and can boot into the fresh system

 The intersting part about DebRIS is, that it works from the commandline.
 It can do chroot and everything just like a normal admin.

 So you do not need any fancy things on the remote, except being able to run it in some noninteractive batch mode.

 Future thoughts:
 ================

-Currently DebRIS only runs from bare metal to boot.
+- Currently DebRIS only runs from bare metal to boot.
 In future perhaps this can be extended such, that it continues to setup a machine after the initial boot.

-Currently the remote system must have bash and some trainloads of other tools.
+- Currently the remote system must have bash and some trainloads of other tools.
 Perhaps this can be relaxed as well.
 The goal is to have some single static binary (like BusyBox) which is the only requirement on the remote system to be started.
-Perhaps this all can be even stuffed into a single Linux kernel/initrd combination.
+Perhaps this all can be even stuffed into a single Linux kernel/initrd combination or can be `cat`ted to the remote via the tty link.

-Then everything else (including debootstrap) shall be provided by DebRIS.
+In that case plain everything (including debootstrap) shall be provided by DebRIS and not be a requirement on the remote.